 - The ABS warning light or “BRAKE” warning light is illuminated as the ABS module detects a fault.

 - Your brakes lock up when driving on slippery surfaces.

 - The ABS brakes apply when it isn’t slippery on the road.

 - The brake pedal requires more effort to push.

 If it doesn’t feel like your ABS system is working right or you have an ABS light on, get it in for service right away.
 Xavier’s Auto Center has professional-grade diagnostic equipment to

 identify the problem and ASE-certified technicians who can locate the root cause and correct it.
 We use OEM and high-grade aftermarket parts for repairs so you can drive with confidence.
-Put your faith in our services – we back all repairs with a 24-month/24k-mile warranty.
+Put your faith in our services – we back all repairs with a 3 years/36K mile warranty.